parulbaderia/Breast-Cancer-Prediction/README.md

 For each cell nucleus, ten real-valued features are computed, which are:

-#Radius: The mean distance from the center to points on the perimeter of the nucleus.\n
+#Radius: The mean distance from the center to points on the perimeter of the nucleus.

 #Texture: The standard deviation of gray-scale values in the nucleus.